joskraps/ZCommander/README.md

 Overview
 --------
 ZCommander allows your to create simulated load on your system or to load static/random data into an application.
 Each zombie has a task, and that task can be static or contain dynamic data.
 A zombie is configured to execute a task in seconds, and each zombie can be multiplied.
 This can be used to perform load or capacity planning.
-Configuration information is stored in XML and is passed to the Zombie server when starting up. -Tracey Test
+Configuration information is stored in XML and is passed to the Zombie server when starting up.

+This project is in it's very early stages and needs some fine tuning.

 Configuration
 ---------